 - When you come in for your appointment, please bring a photo ID, your S number, and documentation of your disability.
 This information will help us give you the best support possible.
 We look forward to meeting you.

-3. Communicate with your instructors throughout the semester.
-You are responsible for confirming your instructors have received your accommodation letter and for coordinating your accommodations for your class(es).
-If you have any questions or concerns, contact your campus DSS office using the contact information to the right.
+If you have any questions or concerns, contact your campus DSS office immediately, using the contact information to the right.

 For information about documentation needed when registering for services, please see the documentation guidelines.